-The MLS team have been hard at work preparing for and delivering the Redbrik Foundation Chesterfield 10K Festival of Running!
+The MLS team have been hard at work delivering the Redbrik Foundation Chesterfield 10K Festival of Running!

-The 20 strong MLS Team were lead by Events Manager Alison Bridge who ensured the event ran smoothly both prior and during the race.
-MLS undertaking the preparation, liaising with external contractors, stakeholders, Safety Advisory Group and creating the Event Planning documentation.
-During event week the team went to work on the site overlay and infrastructure alongside the approved suppliers and on Event Day covered zone management.
+The 20 strong MLS Team were led by Senior Event Manager Alison Bridge who ensured the event ran smoothly both prior and during the race.
+MLS undertook the preparation, liaising with external contractors, stakeholders, Safety Advisory Group and creating Event Planning documentation.
+During event week the team the team moved into Queens Park overseeing site overlay and infrastructure alongside the approved suppliers and Runner Pack Pick Ups at Headline Sponsors Redbrik Estate Agents Chesterfield Office.
+On Race Day Event Director John Timms lead a multi-agency Event Control, with the rest of team on the ground leading 140 volunteers providing a safe route for the runners around the streets of Chesterfield.

-The action started on the morning of Friday 14th October with students from the local William Rhodes Primary School who took part in our Schools Pronto Paints Wellbeing Challenge Event which consisted of a number of physical activities and games and then finished with a 1K Fun Run around Queens Park.
-In the afternoon we were joined by first year students from Brookfield Community School who again took part in our Pronto Paints Wellbeing Challenge!
-This consisted of a 5K Fun Run designed to make the students challenge and push themselves!
+The Festival of Running kicked off on Friday 14th October with students from local schools taking part in the Pronto Paints Wellbeing Challenge.
+Students from William Rhodes Primary School who took part in a number of physical activities and games and then finished with a 1K Fun Run around Queens Park.
+In the afternoon we were joined by 180 Year 7 students from Brookfield Community School who completed a 5K Fun Run designed to make the students challenge and push themselves!

-Sunday 16th October saw the main event of The Redbrik Foundation Chesterfield 10k take place which has been hailed a great success by organisers, event partners and participants after more than 1000 runners took part in the event on Sunday 16 October.
+Sunday 16th October saw the main event of The Redbrik Foundation Chesterfield 10k take place which has been hailed a great success by organisers, event partners and participants after more than 1000 runners.

 Robert Byers was the first to cross the 10k finish line with a time of 32:56, with Hayley Gill the first female to finish in a time of 37:45 both setting new course records.